Yatz1234/Web-based-Game-and-Website-Launcher/README.md

 # Web-based-Game-and-Website-Launcher

-This project is not finish, you can use it with no restrictions
+This project is not finish, you can't use it without my special permission